 Skip to content

 Session pruning trims old tool results from the context before each LLM call.
-It reduces context bloat from accumulated tool outputs (exec results, file reads, search results) without touching your conversation messages.
+It reduces context bloat from accumulated tool outputs (exec results, file reads, search results) without rewriting normal conversation text.

 Long sessions accumulate tool output that inflates the context window.
 This increases cost and can force compaction sooner than necessary.